Pilbara: 21st century

 In 2006, it was estimated that 15% of the population of the Pilbara identify as Aboriginal and/or Torres Strait Islander people, approximately 6000 people.

 Many Pilbara communities face the many complex effects of colonisation, and lack adequate access to housing, health and education.
 A 1971 survey of 1000 Aboriginal people conducted by Pat McPherson found that most had one or more serious diseases.
 At the McClelland Royal Commission into British nuclear testing, Aboriginal people from the Pilbara provided evidence regarding the explosion on the Montebello Islands.

 Aboriginal communities are sited over a number of different places.
 Many have poor infrastructure, and relations between police and Aboriginal people are often tense.

 There are many Aboriginal corporations across the Pilbara, some of which administer Native Title responsibilities, and others which focus on social, health, and education outcomes.
-Since 2022, the Ngarluma Yindjibarndi Foundation Ltd (NYFL), under the leadership of Yindjibarndi man Michael Woodley, and CEO Sean-Paul Stephens, has become known as one of most impactful organisations in Western Australia, given its focus on advocacy and influence on social and economic policy.
+Since 2022, the Ngarluma Yindjibarndi Foundation Ltd (NYFL), under the leadership of Yindjibarndi man Michael Woodley, and CEO Sean-Paul Stephens, has become known as one of the most impactful organisations in Western Australia, given its focus on advocacy and influence on social and economic policy.